Thérèse of Lisieux: Novitiate

-With the new name a Carmelite receives when she enters the Order, there is always an epithet – for example, Teresa of Jesus, Elizabeth of the Trinity, Anne of the Angels.
+With the new name a Carmelite receives when she enters the order, there is always an epithet – for example, Teresa of Jesus, Elizabeth of the Trinity, Anne of the Angels.
 The epithet singles out the Mystery which she is supposed to contemplate with special devotion.
 "Therese's names in religion – she had two – must be taken together to define their religious significance".
 The first name was promised to her at nine, by Mother Marie de Gonzague, of the Child Jesus, and was given to her on her entry to the convent.
 In itself, veneration of the childhood of Jesus was a Carmelite heritage of the seventeenth century – it concentrated upon the staggering humiliation of divine majesty in assuming the shape of extreme weakness and helplessness.
 The French Oratory of Jesus and Pierre de Bérulle renewed this old devotional practice.
-Yet when she received the veil, Therese herself asked Mother Marie de Gonzague to confer upon her the second name of the Holy Face.
+Yet when she received the veil, Therese took the second name of the Holy Face.

 During the course of her novitiate, contemplation of the Holy Face was said to have nourished her inner life.
 This is an image representing the disfigured face of Jesus during the Passion.
 She meditated on certain passages from the prophet Isaiah (Chapter 53).
 Six weeks before her death she remarked to Pauline, "The words in Isaiah: 'no stateliness here, no majesty, no beauty, […] one despised, left out of all human reckoning; How should we take any account of him, a man so despised (Is 53:2–3) – these words were the basis of my whole worship of the Holy Face.
 I, too, wanted to be without comeliness and beauty, unknown to all creatures."
 On the eve of her profession she wrote to Sister Marie, "Tomorrow I shall be the bride of Jesus 'whose face was hidden and whom no man knew' – what a union and what a future!".
 The meditation also helped her understand the humiliating situation of her father.

 Usually the novitiate preceding profession lasted a year.
 Sister Therese hoped to make her final commitment on or after 11 January 1890 but, considered still too young for a final commitment, her profession was postponed.
 She would spend eight months longer than the standard year as an unprofessed novice.
 As 1889 ended, her old home in the world, Les Buissonnets, was dismantled, the furniture divided among the Guérins and the Carmel.
-It was not until 8 September 1890, aged 17 and a half, that she made her religious profession.
+It was not until 8 September 1890, aged 17-and-a-half, that she made her religious profession.
 The retreat in anticipation of her "irrevocable promises" was characterized by "absolute aridity" and on the eve of her profession she gave way to panic.
 She worried that "What she wanted was beyond her.
 Her vocation was a sham".